Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/drylab/ssh.md

 Now it's time to set up a configuration file so that when you use `ssh` commands, your system will know what to do.

+Create a file in your `~/.ssh` directory called `config`, and edit it using a plaintext editor like `notepad` or visual studio code.

+Note: Mac users, if you need to save to a hidden folder like `~/.ssh`, in Finder (or the save window), you can press `cmd + shift + .` to reveal them.

 The basic setup is:

 ```